 Ty FerfelNitro's nephew.
 A young gamer that hangs out on the periphery of the community and is often involved in under the table dealings.

 Earl SlackmozerA rival gamemaster who gets a lot of buzz when he first comes to town, having had a module published by Hard 8 (something B.A. has long tried and failed).
 At first seems to be the superstar but eventually loses his shine and after being humbled, he and B.A. become friends.
 Earl currently works at Weird Pete's shop.

-Johnny KizinskyA former player with the Knights.
-His time with them is shown in flashback.
+Johnny KizinskyA Knight of the Dinner Table who left before the strips began, and has turned up a couple of times to sit in on a few games.
 The Knights are fond of saying "the man could play" but one day his luck ran out and he left the gaming scene.
-He eventually moves away, gets married has children and runs a Big Juices.
-He has returned on occasion to visit and recently picked up dice again.
+He moved away, got married, has children and runs a Big Juices.
 A shameless flirt and an opportunist, his overall mentality highlights how the Knights acted before Sara joined.

 SwitchCrutch's "friend" and former partner in crime before Crutch went straight.
 Switch is still a criminal and shown to be disloyal, self serving, and a jerk.
 He'll commit a crime then sell out his friends for reduced sentences.
 He's the one who gets Bob to help him plan his heists letting Bob believe it was for a roleplaying game.

-Cody WinkleSeen at a number of game tables but has never fit in with a group.
+Cody WinkleSeen at a number of game tables but has never fit in with a group... not even the Black Hands.
 He's a local actor who likes to use his acting skills at the table and is known for his commitment to story and characterization over game play.